For International Travelers Entering Honduras

 You may bring items that are for your personal use without paying import duties assuming the items are appropriate for your trip.
 The items may not be for commercial use such as goods for resale.
 Scuba divers should not bring spear guns.
 They are prohibited on the Bay Islands and will be held at the airport until you leave the country.

 For your convenience, there are (4) international airports in the following cities of entry: La Ceiba, Roatan, San Pedro Sula, and Tegucigalpa.

 Arriving in Guanaja

 By sea, and because of its easternmost location, the Port of La Ceiba is not used as a hub to travel to Guanaja.
 Trujillo, located one hundred miles east of La Ceiba has become the mainland port from where to travel from the mainland to Guanaja by sea.
-The Pearl Princess is operating the Trujillo to Guanaja route three times a week, on Monday, Friday and Sunday, departing Guanaja bound for Trujillo at 7:00 a.m. and Trujillo to Guanaja at 2:00 p.m.
+M/V Guanaja Express is operating the Trujillo to Guanaja route three times a week, on Monday, Wednesday and Friday, departing Guanaja bound for Trujillo at 7:00 a.m. and Trujillo to Guanaja at 2:00 p.m.
 Departures from Guanaja and Trujillo are from the municipal dock facilities in each city.

 Private charters by water taxi also make commute easy from Roatan to Guanaja.